AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

 * **Nutrition:** Is this a suitable and realistic diet for me?

       - Society is sharing more of its daily eating habits through social media feeds, likes and interactions as well as through active engagement in specific diet apps.
-All of this data can be utilised en mass to create recommendations for the best and most realistic diets that individuals will respond to, given past habits, determination and the target that people set for themselves.
+All of this data can be utilised en masse to create recommendations for the best and most realistic diets that individuals will respond to, given past habits, determination and the target that people set for themselves.
 Although this is not easy, it is doable and more successful apps are being developed that are capable of giving such recommendations.

 * **Medicine:** As per the sensor readings, how well is the ICU patient responding to the current treatment?

       - Electronic Health Record data is becoming crucial for collective patients' analyses for diseases and behaviour to aid health specialists in their daily tasks of diagnosis etc.

-* **Environmental Science:** How is land temperature affecting ocean temperatures?
+* **Environmental Science:** How are land temperatures affecting ocean temperatures?

       - Oceans play a crucial role in the planet's weather, in both cooling and rising temperatures and violent hurricanes.
 Both land and ocean temperatures affect each other in obvious and subtle ways.
-It is important to know how this is happening, what factors are playing the major role and hopefully predict when one would have a drastic effect on the other.
+It is important to know how this is happening and which factors are playing a major role, in order to hopefully predict when one would have a drastic effect on the other.
 This is a very complex model that involves an immense number of features and factors, so data scientists are not expected to model it all; only parts of these natural phenomena are normally addressed in a specific project (although there are some serious attempts to have a comprehensive model).

 * **Farming:** How are the monsoon rainfall ratios likely to affect this year's crops?